 This command displays an overview of currently installed and possible updates.

-This will install any updates of software within DirectAdmin.
+This will install any updates of software listed in the previous command.
 The custombuild-command is a process that compiles the software.
 This update process may take some time.

 - Updating PHP

 In this section, we show you how to update your PHP.
-For this manual, we assume that you want to be able to use PHP 7.1 and 5.6 on your VPS.
+For this manual, we assume that you want to be able to use PHP 7.2 and 7.0 on your VPS.
+Older PHP versions no longer receive security updates.

 Next, process the changes as follows: